 In some cases, if you were injured at work and someone other than your employer or coworker is at fault, you may be able to file a lawsuit outside of the workers’ compensation system to make a third-party liability claim.
 For example, if you are driving as part of your job and are injured in an automobile accident due to the negligence of another driver, you may be able to bring a third-party lawsuit against the other driver.
 In such a case, you could collect workers’ compensation benefits and file a lawsuit in civil court for damages not covered by workers’ compensation such as pain and suffering and other non-economic damages.

-If You Have Sustained a Serious Workplace Injury, Contact Aigen Law Firm
+If You Have Sustained a Serious Workplace Injury, Contact Aigen Injury Law

 Contact our office today for a free consultation to learn more about how we can help.